-Overall determination on the legal framework: In Place
+Overall determination on the legal framework: In Place But Needs Improvement

-The Cayman Islands' legal framework implementing the AEOI Standard is in place and is consistent with the requirements of the AEOI Terms of Reference.
-This includes the Cayman Islands' domestic legislative framework requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (CR1) and its international legal framework to exchange the information with all of the Cayman Islands' Interested Appropriate Partners (CR2).
+The British Virgin Islands' legal framework implementing the AEOI Standard is in place but needs improvement in order to be fully consistent with the requirements of the AEOI Terms of Reference.
+While the British Virgin Islands' international legal framework to exchange the information with all of the British Virgin Islands' Interested Appropriate Partners (CR2) is consistent with the requirements, its domestic legislative framework requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (CR1) has deficiencies significant to the proper functioning of elements of the AEOI Standard.
+More specifically, deficiencies have been identified with respect to the British Virgin Islands' enforcement framework.